2vb/Contraband/README.md

     1. Download this plugin from [link] and add it to your server's plugins folder!
     2. Restart your server!

-## Configuration

-You can configure this plugin with in game commands or with the `plugin.yml` file.

 ### Default Config
 ```yaml